fbpx

 Do You Need Help With LSD Abuse?

 When people think of drug abuse, LSD typically doesn’t come to mind, not in the way that alcohol, opioids, or other drugs do.
-However, it’s still possible for LSD use to become problematic or abusive, interfering with your life in damaging ways.
+However, it’s still possible for LSD use to become problematic or abusive, interfering with your life in damaging ways, so taking drug rehab is a must.

 Is taking LSD hurting your ability to commit to a job, go to school, maintain healthy relationships, or enjoy other activities?
 Are you experiencing various negative effects on your mood or perceptions?
-Along with some of the effects already mentioned, it’s possible that you’re suffering from impairments to attention, memory, or motivation.
+Along with some of the effects already mentioned, it’s possible that you’re suffering from impairments in attention, memory, motivation, or physical effects.

 Additional complications can arise if you’re using LSD simultaneously with other drugs.
 Your current physical and psychological health will also determine how the frequent use or abuse of LSD affects you.